rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   - Ensure the message container can receive focus
   - Move user focus to this summary when presented
     - Focus can be set to the message with client-side scripting
-    - include an anchor name in the URL for server returned summaries
+    - Include an anchor name in the URL for server-returned summaries
   - Ensure the instruction is visible to all users
   - Use meaningful colors and iconography
   - Use role="alert" to assertively reiterate existing page errors if the summary is presented prior to page reload